carbonscott/vim-smartfold/README.md

-# Smartfold -- fold unwanted text where you search
+# Smartfold -- fold unwanted text when you search

 Vim's slash search (`/<search keyword>`) is great.
 But it can become tedious to go through all search results by clicking `N` or `<shift>-N` a dozen of times to